BCPS-BTechCapstone/NIR-MLMediaAnalysis/WORKFLOW.md

 #### Setting up Remote Tracking

-Locally created branches have to be set up to track remote branches if they haven't been set up to do so automatically.
+Local branches may have to be set up to track remote branches if they haven't been set up to do so automatically.

 ```bash
 git checkout <branch> # Switch to branch